magento/devdocs/guides/v2.1/cloud/live/sens-data-initial.md

 2. Create `config.local.php` and transfer it to your local system.
 3. Push `config.local.php` to the integration server
 4. Verify your settings are not editable in the Admin.
+5. Delete `config.local.php` on the integration server.
+6. Change configuration settings on the integration server.
-5. Delete `config.local.php`, change the settings, and push `config.local.php` to the integration server.
+7. Re-create and push the updated `config.local.php` to the integration server.

 <!-- <div class="bs-callout bs-callout-info" id="info" markdown="1">
 This example shows how you can set and lock configuration values for everything _except_ sensitive settings.
 You must set sensitive settings either as configuration variables or in the Magento Admin.
 For more information, see [Sensitive configuration paths]({{ page.baseurl }}cloud/live/config-reference-sens.html).